Unbiasing Hamiltonian Monte Carlo algorithms for a general Hamiltonian function: Introduction

 For numerical or physical reasons, one may consider a Hamiltonian function which is not separable~\cite{izaguirre_2004,girolami_2011}.
 For instance, the Riemannian Manifold Hamiltonian Monte Carlo (RMHMC) algorithm proposed in~\cite{girolami_2011} uses a Hamiltonian function of the form

-where~$V$ is a potential energy function and~$D$ is a position dependent diffusion coefficient.
+where~$V$ is a potential energy function and~$D$ is a position-dependent diffusion coefficient.
 To ensure irreducibility, for all~$q\in\bbR^{m}$,~$D(q)$ is a positive definite symmetric matrix.
 The aim of the RMHMC algorithm is to sample the marginal in position of the probability measure~$\mu$ defined by~\eqref{eq:measure_non_separable}, with~$H$ the Hamiltonian function~\eqref{eq:H_RMHMC}, namely:

 The RMHMC algorithm uses the Riemannian metric tensor~$D^{-1}$ as a numerical parameter to enhance convergence.
+The computational interest of RMHMC over standard HMC algorithms, in particular for anisotropic or multiscale target distributions, has been discussed in many papers, see for example~\cite{brofos_2021} for a recent contribution.
 Another situation where nonseparable Hamiltonian functions are involved is the Shadow Hybrid Monte Carlo method~\cite{izaguirre_2004}: starting from a separable Hamiltonian function of the form~\eqref{eq:hamiltonian_function_separable}, additional terms (which are nonseparable in general) define a modified Hamiltonian function which is better preserved over one time step by symplectic integrators, and this leads to faster sampling because moves are less often rejected in the Metropolis--Hastings procedure.

-Besides, nonseparable Hamiltonian functions also arise from physical reasons, for instance through a change of coordinate to so-called internal coordinates, see~\cite[Section~XIII.10]{hairer_2006},~\cite{fang_2014} and Section~\ref{subsec:RMHMC_overdamped_Langevin} below.
+In addition, nonseparable Hamiltonian functions also arise from physical reasons, for instance through a change of coordinate to so-called internal coordinates, see~\cite[Section~XIII.10]{hairer_2006},~\cite{fang_2014} and Section~\ref{subsec:RMHMC_overdamped_Langevin} below.
+As will be shown in Section~\ref{subsec:RMHMC_overdamped_Langevin}, RMHMC efficiently discretizes overdamped Langevin dynamics (a.k.a.~Brownian dynamics) with position-dependent diffusion coefficients, as it provides a proposal which drastically reduces the rejection probability in the Metropolis--Hastings step, in contrast to simple proposals based on Euler--Maruyama discretizations.
+These dynamics naturally appear in biological models for example~\cite{saffman_1975,comer_2013,phillips_2023}, and can be derived as effective dynamics along some reaction coordinates in molecular dynamics, see~\cite{legoll_2010}.

 When confronted with a nonseparable Hamiltonian function, it is not clear how to numerically integrate the Hamiltonian dynamics~\eqref{eq:hamiltonian_dynamics} while preserving the two fundamental properties~\eqref{eq:lebesgue_measure_preservation} and~\eqref{eq:S_reversibility_Stormer_Verlet_explicit} that ensure the unbiased sampling of the target probability distribution~\eqref{eq:measure_non_separable} by the HMC algorithm.
 This was already noted in~\cite{brofos_2021}.
 More precisely, one natural choice for the numerical integrator is the Generalized Störmer--Verlet (GSV) scheme (which reduces to~\eqref{eq:stormer_verlet_integrator} for separable Hamiltonian functions) defined by